-Vera Leung, secretary, is Director of Creative Services for International Justice Mission, an international human rights organization that secures rescue and justice for victims of violence, sexual exploitation, slavery and oppression and works to make public justice systems accessible to the poor.
+Vera Leung, vice chair, is Director of Creative Services for International Justice Mission, an international human rights organization that secures rescue and justice for victims of violence, sexual exploitation, slavery and oppression and works to make public justice systems accessible to the poor.
 Ms. Leung oversees IJM’s graphic design function, including: international brand strategy and deployment, management of the design and production of marketing and storytelling initiatives.
 She is passionate about engaging the creative community in pursuit of God’s heart for social justice.

 Prior to joining IJM, Ms. Leung was an Art Director at Harvard Magazine, the alumni publication of Harvard University, where she worked with editors, photographers and illustrators to educate and entertain readers with insightful reporting on research and breakthroughs in the Harvard community.
 She received a Bachelor of Science in Communications from Boston University.

-Huiying Guo, treasurer, after graduating with a degree in Neuroscience from Johns Hopkins University, Ying served as an Americorps member, working in the Bronx in New York City.
+Huiying Guo, secretary, after graduating with a degree in Neuroscience from Johns Hopkins University, Ying served as an Americorps member, working in the Bronx in New York City.
 Her service in the Bronx fueled her desire to practice medicine and improve healthcare access in inner city communities.
 Ying is now a resident physician in family medicine at North Memorial Health and Broadway Family Medicine in Minneapolis.